openpnp/openpnp/User-Manual.md

 * Ctrl+Plus, Ctrl+Minus: Change the jog distance slider.
 This changes how far each jog key will move the Nozzle.
 * Shift+Left Mouse Click: Hold Shift and left click the mouse anywhere in the camera view to move the camera to that position.

+The below shortcuts are bound to your system command modifier key.
+On Windows and Linux this is Ctrl, and on Mac it's Cmd:
+* Modifier+O: Open a Job.
+* Modifier+N: New Job.
+* Modifier+S: Save Job.
+* Modifier+E: Enable/Disable Machine (Power Button).
+* Modifier+`: Home.

 Configuration and Operation
 ===========================